orangemug/hannibal/README.md

 ## Objectives
+The objectives are

-Validate an object, array or primitive and provide clear error reporting.
+ * Validate an object, array or primitive and provide clear error reporting.

-Easily extensible functionality using simple JavaScript.
+ * Easily extensible functionality using simple JavaScript.

-Provide a handy set of common validations such as min/max values, regex and enums to get going quickly but without going overboard.
+ * Provide a handy set of common validations such as min/max values, regex and enums to get going quickly but without going overboard.

-Be fast and lightweight.
+ * Be fast and lightweight.

 ## Basic usage